raspberrypilearning/blender-party-monkey/en/step_6.md

 ![Move in and out](images/move-in-and-out.png)

-+ Move the cube around your scene to where you want it to be.
-Now how would the image look?
++ Move the cube around your scene to a different position.

 + Press F12 to see what it would look like.
 For example: